Ayala Cove Pier

 - To the Angel Island Ferry Pier in Tiburon, with service by the Angel Island Ferry Co. (on weekdays during the warm weather months and on weekends year-round)

-Unlike the Tiburon and Sausalito ferry piers, private boats can also pay to moor at Ayala Cove, under the rules of Angel Island State Park.
+Unlike the Tiburon and Sausalito ferry piers, private boats can also pay to moor at the Ayala Cove Pier, under the rules of Angel Island State Park.

 You can only buy round-trip tickets to Angel Island from either service, so you can’t do a triangle route and go from San Francisco to Tiburon or vice versa via Angel Island without paying double for two round trips.